MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitassignname.md

 title: AcxCircuitInitAssignName
 ms.date: 08/17/2021
 targetos: Windows
-description: The AcxCircuitInitAssignName function assigns a friendly (TBD?)
-Name that will be used for the circuit initialization.
+description: The AcxCircuitInitAssignName function assigns a friendly Name that will be used for the circuit initialization.
 prerelease: true
 req.assembly:
 req.construct-type: function